 Chicago, Illinois is an absolute architectural wonder with a skyline outlined by skyscrapers of all shapes.
 The city is studded with Michelin-star restaurants, world-class museums, local theatres and whimsical art installations on the streets.
 The nightlife with its interesting bars, comedy clubs and live music is an experience worth trying out.
 Essentially, the city has something for every kind of traveller!
 So as you plan to explore the city, don’t forget to visit a checklist of iconic architectural marvels.
 Each building is notable and an extraordinary sight to see.
+Just be sure to choose your retreat from the city’s top budget hotels or the best luxury Airbnbs for your accommodation needs.
 Go ahead, check the most famous buildings in Chicago, Illinois, the USA and enjoy an experience of a lifetime.
-After you explore these, choose your retreat from the top budget hotels or the best luxury Airbnbs in the city!

 1. Chicago Cultural Center

 Located in the Loop across Millennium Park is Chicago Cultural Center, a landmark building built in 1897 that was originally a central library.
-It was converted to an arts and culture center in 1977 and is now operated by the city’s Department of Cultural Affairs and Special Events.
+It was converted into an art and culture center in 1977 and is now operated by the city’s Department of Cultural Affairs and Special Events.
 It has become Chicago’s reception venue for notable guests like diplomats, royalty, and presidents.
 The structure is home to Chicago Children’s Choir and to over a thousand cultural programs and exhibits annually.
+Additionally, it sits close to accommodations like romantic hotels in Chicago, so travelers have easy access to the site.

 Chicago Cultural Center